PatrickDesign/patchScriptUI/README.md

 A UI framework for people who already know JavaScript DOM manipulation and event handling.
 [Click here to view a brief tutorial with examples!](https://medium.com/@patrickwees/flexible-javascript-components-w-o-the-overhead-b0c5c0dcb42e?source=friends_link&sk=99c4370a3ae8aa2c7f990401185240a3)

+The example files are using the new js module syntax, so you may need to serve the directory locally to view them.
+I use [npm serve](https://www.npmjs.com/package/serve).

 # Feature List

   * Potential container divs are removed from the DOM until a component is rendered using that container.